-Specify the maximum number of entries to keep in the blocked requests log.
+Maximum block requests logSpecify the maximum number of entries to keep in the blocked requests log.
 Excess records will be deleted.
-Use 0 to turn off this feature and keep all blocked requests log entries (recommended).
+Use 0 to turn off this feature and keep all blocked requests log entries (recommended).entries

 If you have thousands of old entries it will take a while for Admin Tools to remove all of the old entries.
 Old records are deleted in 100 record batches on each page load for performance reasons.